LeonAirRC/Jeti-Lua-Apps/README.md

 speaking timer for the glider competitions at German youth championships
 ### Sequential Button
 a control that can be set to user-defined deflections stepwise
+### Emulator Telemetry
+provides some tools for better debugging on the emulator, including virtual telemetry sensors

 # Disclaimer
 Never use a Lua app to control a critical function of a model!\